MazineEZZ/pong/README.md

 Pong is a **2D game** of which two players control a paddle each and try to score on each other.
 It was made for [The 20 Games Challenge](https://20_games_challenge.gitlab.io/).
 Here's a [live preview](https://mazineezz.github.io/pong/).

+## How to play?

+- Player 1: uses the key "z" to go up, and "s" to go down.
+- Player 2: uses the key "o" to go up, and "l" to go down.

 ## Tech stack

 - **Vanilla JS**